 - What do we consider when determining our suppliers?

-*Do we know what you are buying from the supplier?
+- Do you know what you are buying from the supplier?

-# Is the product we are buying an unfinished product?
+- Is the product you are buying an unfinished product?